FCS-analysis/PyCorrFit/README.md

 	python-matplotlib

-For blleding-edge packages, you want to run from a virtualenv.
+For bleeding-edge packages, you want to run from a virtualenv.
 Perform the following tasks (wxPython currently not working):

-Install the base packages for installation of up-to-date python packages.

 	sudo apt-get install gfortran g++ liblapack-dev libblas-dev libpng12-dev libxft-dev make python-dev python-pip python-virtualenv